Bael (Wood Apple) Fruit: Benefits, Uses, Nutrition, and Side Effects

 Health Benefits of Bael Fruit

 Bael fruit benefits those with constipation, diarrhoea, diabetes management, stomach ulcers, and body detoxification issues.
-It is rich in Vitamin A, B, C, and other minerals, thus helping improve overall health.
+It is rich in vitamins A, B, and C, as well as other minerals, thereby helping to improve overall health.

 Here are some top Bael fruit benefits for health: